detomon/unicode-table/README.md

 Source Templates
 ----------------

-The source templates `unicode-table.h.in` and `unicode-table.c.in` contain the structure and data placeholders for the header and source file.
+The source templates `unicode-table.h.in` and `unicode-table.c.in` located in `src` contain the structure and data placeholders for the header and source file.
 They can be editted if needed.